cloudmesh-community/book/chapters/class/516/overview.md

 **Serverless Computing**

 : Recently a new paradigm in cloud computing has been introduced.
-Instead of using virtual machines or containers functions with limited resource requirements have specified that can then be executed on functions capable execution services hosted by cloud providers.
+Instead of using virtual machines or container functions with limited resource requirements, you can define functions that are run on execution services hosted by cloud providers.

 : We introduce you to this concept and showcase you some examples of FaaS services and frameworks.